jimtin/IRCoreForensicFramework/README.md

     * Prefetch Folder
     * Current running processes (for the inevitable question 'Was this process running when we touched this machine?')
 7. Finishes up by going and deleting the Remote Staging location so that the endpoint doesn't get all clogged up by what you've done
+8. Runs the entire process as Powershell Job, so can be mulithreaded.
+Registers the job with the native windows notification icon, so will simply notify you when completed

 Pretty awesome.
 And it's just the start.
 Using this platform, significant post-processing is also available :)